 12,073 Total memberships (98 new members signed up in February).
 2,699 Physical items (up 543 from last month) and 1,094 eResources borrowed (up 137 since in February).
 785 Individual computer log ins by members and guests (excludes Wi-Fi, Printing and Scanning - up 35 in February).
 5 External requests for local history information.
 596 Program participants at 29 programs, (469 more participants than January.
 Included regular term programs and special Better Beginnings 20 th Birthday Story Time events).
 57 Better Beginnings Packs were distributed to Population Health, Kindy classes and Library patrons.
-776 Technical enquiries (including assistance Scanning - up 33 in February). with Computers, WiFi, Printing and
+776 Technical enquiries (including assistance e with Computers WiFi Printing and